Addicted To The "Dating Chase"?

 Why the dating chase can be so hard to quit

-As long as someone is just out of your reach, or you’re not sure where things are going, securing their affection might seem like the most important thing in the world.
+As long as someone is just out of your reach, or you’re not sure where things are going, getting their affection might seem like the most important thing in the world.
 Once it’s clear that the other person wants to be with you, you may find yourself itching to break up.

 Does this pattern sound familiar?
 Though it can seem bizarre and counterintuitive, it tends to be a common phenomenon.
 Here are a few potential causes.